Paul Hamilton

 Research summary

-History Education: Paul has a strong research interest in the pedagogy of history - in particular the teaching of conflict and associated topics that are regarded by some as being 'difficult histories'.
+History Education: Paul has a strong interest in the pedagogy of teaching history - in particular the teaching of conflict and associated topics that are regarded by some as being 'difficult and uncomfortable histories'.

-Legal Education: Paul has worked with others at various institutions and organisations to develop approaches to legal education for school-aged pupils.
+Legal Education: Paul also works with others at various institutions and organisations to develop approaches to legal education for school-aged pupils.
 In particular, issues of accessibility with regards to admission for the LL.B and Postgraduate Diploma in Legal Studies.

 To encounter death: When young people come face to face with human remains